 2.2 Alternatives of a query term

 Some query terms have several alternatives.
-For example, in the search to answer the question, we can use various alternative terms such as child, daughter, son, first-son, second-son, and first-daughter.
-Introduction of these terms is sometimes detrimental because articles that have nothing to do with Miu Sakamoto may obtain good scores.
-Therefore, we introduce a new operator or 2.
+For example, in the search to answer the question, we can use various alternative terms such as child, daughter, son, first-son, second-son, and first-

 Who is the father of Miu Sakamoto?